CrawlerCode/payload-authjs/examples/basic/README.md

 ## Configuration

-- The authentication configuration is located in `src/auth.config.ts` and the NextAuth instance is created in `src/auth.ts`.
+- The Auth.js configuration is located in `src/auth.config.ts` and the NextAuth instance is created in `src/auth.ts`.
 - In the Payload CMS configuration (`src/payload.config.ts`), we added the `payload-authjs` plugin.

-The `middleware.example.ts` file demonstrates how to set up the middleware of Auth.js to be [edge-compatible](https://authjs.dev/guides/edge-compatibility).
-To use the middleware example, just rename the file to `middleware.ts`.
+- The middleware uses the authConfig from `src/auth.config.ts` to be [edge-compatible](https://authjs.dev/guides/edge-compatibility).

 ## Setup